raccoon-ncku/workshop_SIT/README.md

 > [!IMPORTANT]
 > The commands above might take up to 20-30 minutes to finish.

-Finally, depending on your installed Rhino version, execute one of the flollowing:
+Finally, depending on your installed Rhino version, execute one of the following:

 #### Rhino 6
 ```sh